Falkland Islands Photo Adventure

 Friday, 16 October – Arrive in Punta Arenas, Chile

-Sunday, 18 October – Kidney Cove & Kidney Island
+Sunday, 18 October – Cape Bougainville

 Monday, 19 October – Overland to Volunteer Point (3 nights)

 Enjoy a rugged drive across East Falkland to Volunteer Point, one of the most iconic wildlife sites in the Falklands.
-Home to the largest accessible King Penguin colony in the Falklands, this area offers unbeatable opportunities for portraits, behavior, and scenic wildlife photography in soft evening and early morning light.
+Home to the largest accessible King Penguin colony in the islands, this area offers unbeatable opportunities for portraits, behavior, and scenic wildlife photography in soft evening and early morning light.

 Tuesday & Wednesday, 20–21 October – Volunteer Point